-Vortex Viper vs Vortex Venom: Mini Red Dot Rumble
+Vortex Viper vs Venom Red Dot Comparison: Mini Red Dot Rumble

 What’s the difference between the Vortex Viper and the Vortex Venom?
-That’s a worthwhile question, and I would have given you a blank look a couple of weeks ago if you had asked me.
+That’s a worthwhile question, and as a former Marine Corps Infantryman, I finally have enough experience with both to fully answer that.

 Vortex Venom